MaxatTezekbayev/JupyterHub-Instructions/README.md

 import sys
 !{sys.executable} -m pip install numpy
 ```
+Note: when you install package to some kernel, the same kernel of other users will not be modified (it is also true for installation using terminal).

 ### In terminal
 if you want to install package to **Python3** kernel: